mick-schroeder/schroeder-web-shuffle/README.md

 # Web Ingest

-Channel surf the web. 🔀 Shuffle to a random 🔗 link from curated selection of the best sites on the 🌐 Internet.
+A passive web browsing experience.
+Channel surf the web. 🔀 Shuffle and be sent to a random 🔗 link from a curated selection of the best sites on the 🌐 Internet.

 ## Tech Stack